task-proxemics/XLeRobot/README.md

 Currently just [me](https://vector-wangel.github.io/).

-This is just a very small brick on the pyramids, definitely not possible with [LeRobot](https://github.com/huggingface/lerobot), [SO-100](https://github.com/TheRobotStudio/SO-ARM100), [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi), and [Bambot](https://github.com/timqian/bambot).
-Thanks again for these detailed and professional projects done by their talented contributors.
+This is just a small brick in the pyramid, made possible by [LeRobot](https://github.com/huggingface/lerobot), [SO-100](https://github.com/TheRobotStudio/SO-ARM100), [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi), and [Bambot](https://github.com/timqian/bambot).
+Thanks to all the talented contributors behind these detailed and professional projects.

-Looking forward to collaborate with anyone interested in making contribuions for this project!
+Looking forward to collaborating with anyone interested in contributing to this project!

-Not affiliated with IKEA (but we love swedish meatball! 🍝)
+Not affiliated with Anker or IKEA (but we love Swedish meatballs! 🍝)